Ndevu12/Taskforce/README.md

-# Bendif
+# Money Tasky

 ## Description

-Bendif is a comprehensive financial management platform designed to empower users with intuitive control over their finances.
+Money Tasky is a comprehensive financial management platform designed to empower users with intuitive control over their finances.
 The application provides a robust solution for tracking accounts, managing transactions, planning budgets, and generating insightful financial reports.
 With a modern user interface and secure architecture, this platform helps users achieve clarity and control in their financial journey.

 ## Table of Contents